Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent with Function Tool
 You can enhance your agents by defining callback functions as function tools.
 These can be provided to `create_agent` via either the `toolset` parameter or the combination of `tools` and `tool_resources`.
 Here are the distinctions:

 - `toolset`: When using the `toolset` parameter, you provide not only the function definitions and descriptions but also their implementations.
-The SDK will execute these functions within the `Run` or `Stream` context.
-Agents will invoke these functions based on their definitions.
+The SDK will execute these functions within `create_and_run_process` or `streaming` .
+These functions will be invoked based on their definitions.
 - `tools` and `tool_resources`: When using the `tools` and `tool_resources` parameters, only the function definitions and descriptions are provided to `create_agent`, without the implementations.
-The `Run` or `event handler` will raise a `requires_action` status based on the function definitions.
-Your code must handle this status and invoke the appropriate functions.
+The `Run` or `event handler of stream` will raise a `requires_action` status based on the function definitions.
+Your code must handle this status and call the appropriate functions.

 For more details about calling functions by code, refer to [`sample_agents_stream_eventhandler_with_functions.py`](samples/agents/sample_agents_stream_eventhandler_with_functions.py) and [`sample_agents_functions.py`](samples/agents/sample_agents_functions.py).